primejosamen/roboadvisor/README.md

    * Create search index on vector embeddings field in Elastic

-2. **AI-Powered Interaction**: The portal is integrated with a generative AI model (like GPT) that can read, understand, and interact with the content of the documents.
-Users can ask the chatbot questions related to the document, request summaries, seek clarifications, or ask for specific sections or details.
-The AI can generate responses based on the content of the documents.
+2. **AI-Powered Interaction**: This architecture integrates a generative AI model (such as GPT) capable of reading, understanding, and interacting with the content of the documents, as well as with real-time stock market information.
+Users can ask the robo-advisor questions about the document, request summaries, ask for clarifications, and obtain combined insights with stock market values.

    Data Inference flow:
 ![Data Inference flow](img/DataInference.jpeg)